sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ![](./images/cipdemo/store_inventory_assembly_test.gif)

 The orders flow can't be (easily) tested inside of the Assembly test view as it requires a json payload.
 We will test this using the flow below.

+Explore the assembly view and the policy palette on the left.

 15. Create an API Product.
 Go to `Develop`, `Add`, `Product`, `New Product`: